 Before coming to NARA, Meg ran the archives and records management program for the American College of Physicians.
-She has a BA in history from Haverford College, an MA in history from the University of Chicago, and a Master in Library Science from the University of North Carolina at Chapel Hill.
+She has a BA in history from Haverford College, an MA in history from the University of Chicago, and a MLS from the University of North Carolina at Chapel Hill.
 Meg is a Certified Records Manager and an active participant in the Society of American Archivists.

 Ismael Martinez is the Director of the Office of Equal Employment Opportunity (EEO) for the National Archives and Records Administration (NARA).
 As EEO Director, Mr. Martinez is the principal advisor to the Archivist of the United States on all EEO matters, and is responsible for the leadership and oversight of the Agency’s EEO Program.